 What are real estate financial reports and how are they used?

 Real estate financial reports are statements that highlight the financial information of a real estate company.
-The bookkeeping transactions are used to generate a variety of real estate financial reports.
+The bookkeeping transactions are used to generate a variety of real estate financial reports and have all of your financial data in one place.
 These reports include the income statement, a cash flow report, balance sheet, capital expense statement, rent roll, and bank reconciliation.